sunyong6666/ICreateRobot-ICQbot-docs/docs/ICQbot/02QuickStart.md

 # Quick Start

 If you are using this product for the first time, please read this chapter carefully to quickly learn how to use ICQbot to make some simple cases.
-If you have already used this product, you can quickly browse this section or skip to subsequent sections for more detailed help.

-Here are two curated cases to help you quickly get started with ICQbot and experience its unique charm!

 ## Voice Programming Control
 In this section, we will use the ICQbot Xiao Q Robot, voice recognition sensor, and motor to create a fan controlled by voice commands.
 Through this project, you will gain a deeper understanding of how voice commands interact with hardware modules.